 BIB PICK-UP On Friday, April 26th at the start/finish line, early BIB pick-up will be available starting at 2:30 and ending around dusk.
 If you are heading to the campgrounds on Friday we STRONGLY recommend picking your BIB up the day before the race to beat the lines on race day.

 If you cannot pick your BIB up on Friday, theRegistration tables will be opening up at 7:00 am on Race Day!

 The Course The trail is predominantly single track!
-With right around 220 runners registered and many competing to win, our goal is to avoid a bottleneck in the first mile.
+With 300+ runners, and many competing to win, our goal is to avoid a bottleneck in the first mile.
 If you are competing to win, start near the front of the pack, and if you are running to finish, allow these runners a berth to get out fast and establish good position before the course transitions into the Bullards Trail, which is 95% single track and passing is more of a challenge.